Math 403 Course Webpage

 - The logic of a proof must be completely clear for full credit.

 - You must cite sources in your solutions.
-If you rely on
+If you

-"[Climenhaga, Theorem 5.10]" is.
-Theorems are often known by
+in contrast, "[Climenhaga, Theorem 5.10]" is.
+Theorems

-many names, so anyone grading your work could fail to recognize
+are often known by many names, so anyone grading your work

-any given theorem by a name you might attach.
+could fail to recognize any given theorem by a name you might

 - Collaboration on homework is encouraged while you